Scotland: The Home of Golf

-Choose Your Courses for a Perfect Scottish Golf Trip
+Choose the Best Course for a Scottish Golf Trip

 When golfers consider their ideal golfing trip destination, Scotland is often the first place many think of.
 After all, it’s a chance to play in the very cradle of where the game started and stride across courses where British Open champions such as Nick Faldo, Jack Nicklaus and Tiger Woods have won the famous claret jug.

 What other sport gives you the chance to play famous venues?
 Most of the Open Championship courses welcome club golfers all year round.

 There’s likely to be a waiting list to play on the more well-known Scottish courses such as St Andrews Old Course, so plan carefully.
 Speaking with experts to pre-arrange tee times and put together a suitable itinerary for your golf trip to Scotland would be a good idea.

 St Andrews Golf Course

 Perhaps number one on most golfer’s wish list of courses to play, you can really sense the history of the game due in no small part to the medieval surroundings of St Andrews itself.